Authored by MCN Neurologists

 Anti-inflammatory agents, analgesics and muscle relaxants work best for most spine discomfort, though no single agent is curative.
 Some are available over the counter (ibuprofen, naproxen, aspirin and Tylenol), but the stronger agents are by prescription only, including the stronger pain medications and muscle relaxants.
 At best, this approach is a temporary fix until the anatomy and mechanics of the spine dysfunction are identified and corrected.
 Side effects and hazards from long-term use of these medications are common.

 Physical Therapy is the professional intervention medical doctors prefer when external mechanical forces and instruction need be applied to the spine to rectify the source of neck disorders.
 A wide range of therapeutic options are available to the Physical Therapist, whose skill set includes a separate professional assessment of the neck dysfunction.
 Based upon the referral from the Medical Doctor, the diagnostic testing and diagnosis, a Physical Therapist will select passive and/or active therapies best suited for the patient’s particular issues.
+The Minneapolis Clinic of Neurology Physical Therapy for Neck Pain and Dysfunction program successfully coordinates the neurologists and therapists working together to develop an individualized treatment program for every patient.
 Exercises for flexibility, toning, strengthening, stability and restoration of range of motion may be instructed.
 Professional instruction in home and/or health club exercise programs is available.
 Hands-on treatments with ice, heat, manual techniques, ultrasound, traction and electrical stimulation may also be included in the treatment plan.
 Often, several visits are necessary to get the best treatment and management strategies in place.
 A discharge plan tailored to each patient’s needs is always developed for prevention of future problems.